 As a school work with parents to support them in regards to this, such as running parent sessions on various technology-related topics.
-These will continue in the 2022-23 academic year, with the school communicating these at the start of next academic year.
-We also publish a number of parent guides related to these topics, which are available on our school website.
+These will continue in the 2024-25 academic year, with the school communicating these at the start of the next academic year.
+We also publish some parent guides related to these topics, which are available on our school website.